While performing a Google PageSpeed test, you might get the following notice:

 I still see the message in Google PageSpeed, why?

-There might be instances where you’ve converted all of your images to WebP and still receive this message from PageSpeed Insights in the performance report.
+There might be instances where you’ve converted all of your images to WebP and still receive the serve images in next-gen formats message from PageSpeed Insights in the performance report.

 The important note here is that the smallest image will always be served to visitors, regardless of the image format.
 Lossless conversion sometimes creates an image that is larger than the original, which would then cause the original image to be served instead of the WebP one.